RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

 from a public repository once and then push them to a private repository under your control.
-Furthermore, because [Docker now rate limits public pulls](https://www.docker.com/blog/scaling-docker-to-serve-millions-more-developers-network-egress/), you may want to consider pulling images from a private repository to avoid deployment failures when you hit your rate limit.
+Furthermore, because [Docker now rate limits public pulls](https://www.docker.com/blog/scaling-docker-to-serve-millions-more-developers-network-egress/), you may want to consider pulling images from a private repository to avoid deployment failures when you hit your DockerHub rate limit.

 The information below will enable you to track and prescribe the right